 If you are over 50 and contemplating

-divorce, we suggest you contact an Orange County divorce lawyer from
+divorce, we suggest you contact an experienced lawyer from

-The Law Offices of W. Douglas McKeague as soon as possible.
-We have represented individuals and families in their
+The Law Offices of W. Douglas McKeague.
+We have represented individuals and families with

-family law cases since 1981; therefore, we are well-equipped to explain the subtle
+family law cases in Orange County since 1981 and are well-equipped to explain the

-and not so subtle nuances of a late life divorce.
+subtle and not-so-subtle nuances of a late life divorce.
+We can help you

 Divorcing later in life?
-What you need to know.
+Here is what you need to know

 Couples divorce later in life for the same reasons as younger couples –